Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly says to call after runtime testing, even after crash, to free the process slot.
-Also explains behavior for attached sessions (detaches without killing) and that it's a no-op if no session is active.
+Explicitly instructs to call when done with runtime testing, even after a crash, to free the single process slot.
+Also covers attached session behavior and error condition when no session active.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.